knative/docs/docs/serving/autoscaling/autoscaling-concepts.md

 Knative Serving supports the implementation of Knative Pod Autoscaler (KPA) and Kubernetes' Horizontal Pod Autoscaler (HPA).
 The features and limitations of each of these Autoscalers are listed below.

+!!! danger "Note"
-**IMPORTANT:** If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install it after you install [Knative Serving](../../install/any-kubernetes-cluster.md#optional-serving-extensions).
+    If you want to use Kubernetes Horizontal Pod Autoscaler (HPA), you must install it after you install [Knative Serving](../../install/any-kubernetes-cluster.md#optional-serving-extensions).

 ### Knative Pod Autoscaler (KPA)